Learning to Solve PDEs on Neural Shape Representations: Evaluation

 \section{Evaluation}

-\paragraph{Baselines.} We evaluate against two established families: (i)~\emph{Surface FEM (SFEM)} discretizes the PDE intrinsically on an explicit triangle mesh: unless stated otherwise, we use linear elements with the cotangent Laplacian and a consistent mass matrix~\cite{dziukFiniteElementMethods2013,thomeeGalerkinFiniteElement2006}.
+\paragraph{Baselines.} We evaluate against \camready{three} established families: (i)~\emph{Surface FEM (SFEM)} discretizes the PDE intrinsically on an explicit triangle mesh: unless stated otherwise, we use linear elements with the cotangent Laplacian and a consistent mass matrix~\cite{dziukFiniteElementMethods2013,thomeeGalerkinFiniteElement2006}.
 Meshes come either from the ground-truth surface or from marching cubes~\cite{10.1145/37402.37422} on the same implicit surface used by our method, with multiple resolutions to probe convergence and mesh-quality effects.
 We do not aim to outperform FEM, whose solvers are highly mature and extensively optimized.
 Instead, we use FEM to provide reliable reference solutions and expected error levels, illustrating the behavior and capability of our method.
 Comparisons to FEM should therefore be viewed as grounding rather than competition.

-(ii)~\emph{Closest Point Method (CPM)} solves in an Eulerian \emph{narrow band} around the surface using standard Cartesian stencils and alternates \emph{solve} and \emph{re–extend} steps~\cite{ruuth2008cpm}.
-Closest-point projections and normals are computed from the same implicit geometry used by our method to ensure parity.
-We tested different interpolation schemes for the \emph{re-extension} step (trilinear versus polynomial) and retained the polynomial one, consistent with the original CPM formulation, as it yielded the best accuracy–efficiency trade-off.
+(ii)~\emph{Closest Point Method (CPM)} solves in an Eulerian \emph{narrow band} around the surface using standard Cartesian stencils and polynomial interpolation for the \emph{re-extension} step, alternating \emph{solve} and \emph{re–extend} steps~\cite{ruuth2008cpm}.
+Closest-point projections and normals are computed from the same implicit geometry used by our method to ensure parity. \camready{Both methods share the same solvers (explicit Euler with $\Delta t=0.1\,\Delta x^2$ for heat, sparse solver on the grid), so differences stem from the extension operator.}

+(iii)~\emph{Geometry-Informed Neural Operator (GINO)} \camready{is a geometry-aware FNO variant for PDE learning on varying domains.
+It encodes the input shape from a point-cloud representation onto a latent grid with a GNO layer \cite{li2020neural}, processes the grid with an FNO using concatenated SDF features, and maps the prediction back to the original geometry via GNO.
+To compare generalizability, robustness, and efficiency, we trained GINO on two datasets: a dataset of \textbf{ShapeNet} geometries and the high-resolution spike shape used to train our model.
+For both datasets, ground-truth solutions were generated using a high-resolution FEM solver.
+Since GINO is trained separately for each PDE setting, each new PDE requires retraining, which takes approximately 8 hours.}

 For fairness, all baselines share the same right-hand sides, initial data, and boundary conditions; we also matched resolution schedules and aligned stopping criteria (final time or steady-state residual).